MalevichAI/malevich/README.md

 ## Execute

-Before executing the code, make sure you have the Open AI API key in your environment - don't worry, it's simple:
+Before executing the code, make sure you have the Open AI API key in your environment:

 ```bash
 export OPENAI_API_KEY=<YOUR KEY>